maripqz/PREGGERs/README.md

 There will be three inputs to this project:
 1. A collection of documents and resources from popular parenting resource websites.
-2. A network of experts with different areas of expertise and demographic backgrounds.
 3. A short quiz asking users to answer some basic questions on their experience.

 ## Data Preparation